Hawarden Castle (medieval)

 In 1294 the castle was captured during the revolt of Madog ap Llywelyn.

 After the English Civil War in the 17th century the castle was slighted on the orders of Oliver Cromwell.
 Its ruins are on the New Hawarden Castle estate and are open to the public on some Sundays, typically the second and fourth Sundays in summertime.
+The castle was Grade I listed on 2 July 1967.
+It is also a scheduled monument.